Is Your State Ready To Represent?

 States Committed to Participate:

-Alabama, Florida, Georgia, Michigan, Mississippi, North Carolina, Ohio, South Carolina, Virginia, Washington and more to come!
+Alabama, Florida, Georgia, Illinois, Michigan, Mississippi, North Carolina, Ohio, South Carolina, Tennessee, Texas, Virginia and more to come!

 Click your state below for more information:

 Lodging: U.S Basketball Games has reserved and negotiated special rates for all U.S. Basketball Games teams and their fans.
 All teams and parents are required to book lodging through the U.S. Basketball Game official lodging provider Halftime Sports Travel and stay in a U.S. Basketball Games – approved hotel/lodging facility for the duration of the event.
-A list of all approved lodging options is available to all teams at www.halftimesportstravel.com.
+A list of all approved lodging options will be available to all teams soon.

 If a team does not book lodging through Halftime Sports Travel or stay in the U.S. Basketball Games – approved hotel/lodging facility, they will forfeit their right to play in the U.S. Basketball Games National Event.